 Vision

-We keep alive our native cultures and languages, represent our countries of origin with pride, share our culture and contribute to the larger community, promote harmony, and break stereotypes.
-We are healthy, successful, focused on fulfilling our dreams, and safe from gang influence.
+We keep alive our Latino and Indigenous cultures and languages, represent our countries of origin with pride, share our culture and contribute to the larger community, promote harmony, and break stereotypes.
+We are healthy, successful, focused on fulfilling our dreams.

 Senderos specializes in teaching Latino culture and history through the artistic expression of dance and music, hosts an annual Guelaguetza, and offers other performances in local and far-reaching places.
 Our organization serves children, youth and adults of all ages, including English Language Learners and economically disadvantaged people, free of cost.